AutomaApp/documentation/docs/blocks/attribute-value.md

 # Attribute Value Block

-Get the value of the specified attribute from the matches element.
+Get the value of the specified attribute from the element.

 - **Element selector** <br>
 	[Element selector](/api-reference/blocks.html#element-selector).